Gravitating vortices and the Einstein--Bogomol'nyi equations: A Futaki invariant for gravitating vortices

 \subsection{An application of the Futaki character}

 The following result illustrates the non-vanishing of the Futaki character as an obstruction to the existence of gravitating vortices.
-Contrary to the case of Theorem~\ref{th:Yangconjecture} and Yang's Conjecture (Corollary~\ref{cor:YangConjecture}), it corresponds to a situation in which the automorphism group is reductive (see Lemma~\ref{lem:Yangconjextended}) and so Theorem~\ref{th:Matsushima-type} cannot be applied.

-\begin{theorem} There is no solution of the gravitating vortex equations for $(\PP^1,L,\phi)$ with $\phi$ vanishing exactly at two points with different multiplicities. \end{theorem}
+\begin{theorem} Assume $\alpha > 0$.
+Then, there is no solution of the gravitating vortex equations for $(\PP^1,L,\phi)$ with $\phi$ vanishing exactly at one point, or at two points with different multiplicities. \end{theorem}

 The proof of Theorem~\ref{th:Yangconjecture.2} follows from Proposition~\ref{prop:futakibis} and a direct calculation of the Futaki invariant on a holomorphic line bundle $L=\cO_{\PP^1}(N)$ over $\PP^1$.
-In order to show this, we fix homogeneous coordinates $[x_0,x_1]$ and follow the notation of Section \ref{sub:automorphism-group-application}, so in particular $H^0(\PP^1,L)\cong S^N(\CC^2)^*$ is the space of degree $N$ homogeneous polynomials in $x_0,x_1$.
-We wish to evaluate the Futaki invariant for $(\PP^1,L,\phi)$, when $L = \mathcal{O}_{\PP^1}(N)$ and
+In order to show this, we fix homogeneous coordinates $[x_0,x_1]$ and follow the notation of Section \ref{sec:Aut}.
+We wish to evaluate the Futaki invariant for $(\PP^1,L,\phi)$, when $\phi$ is as in \eqref{eq:phi-Einstein-Bogomonyi}.
+By Lemma \ref{lem:Yangconjextended}, the Lie algebra element